-Theory 2 CR Lab 3 CR
+Theory 2 credits Lab 3credits

 Prerequisite: Admission to EFDA Program

 DAS209 Expanded Assisting II

 This course is designed to enhance the principles and skills of restorative assisting.
 Emphasis is placed on expanded functions in the area of operative dentistry and other functions as governed by the Ohio State Dental Practice Act.
 This is accomplished through theory and on-campus laboratory sessions.
 Lab fee includes film badge service.